Frequently Asked Questions

 I am a vegetarian.
 Will I have a problem?

-In addition, for non-vegetarian friends, there is a whole world beyond the usual kabobs—including regional specialties, seafood, and more.
+In addition, for non-vegetarian friends, there is a whole world beyond the usual meat tajines—including vegetarian couscous, salads, seafood, and more.

 What kind of places will we be staying in?

 Very nice ones!
-Due to about fifteen years of relationships with a variety of Turkish hotels, we are able to negotiate very reasonable rates in some of the most desired hotels in Turkey.
-All of our accommodations are four-star hotels.
+Due to our strong local connections, we are able to negotiate very reasonable rates in some of the most desired hotels in both Turkey and Morocco.
+All of our accommodations are four-star riads.

 What is included?

-The program includes: your hotel stay for the entire time in Turkey, your breakfast/brunch every day, your bus for traveling throughout Turkey, about half of all the dinners, all the admission ticket costs, 4-5 hours of on-site lectures by Omid Safi on various aspects of Turkish history and Islamic religion, a licensed Turkish tour-guide outside of Istanbul.
+In Turkey: the program includes: your hotel stay for the entire time in Turkey, your breakfast/brunch every day, your local transport (plane travel, bus travel), a few of the dinners, all the admission ticket costs, 4-5 hours of on-site lectures by our experts on various aspects of Sufism and Islamic religion, licensed Turkish tour-guides.
 All accommodation rates are based on double-occupancy.
+See Booking terms for a more detailed explanation.

 What’s not included?